sharduul/chalk/_posts/2016-12-15-powerful-lodash-functions-javascript.md

 ---
 layout: post
 title: "5 Very powerful Lodash functions you should know"
-description: "JavaScript programming language analysed, explaining why do you want to use it for your next project."
+description: "Lets see in action how you can streamline your JavaScript code using some of the best Lodash functions."
 tags: [javascript, lodash, listicles]
 ---

 {% include image.html path="posts/tools.jpg" path-detail="posts/tools.jpg" alt="Lodash" %}

 JavaScript, being an awesome programming language, can also sometimes be frustrating.

 For example, if you search a  solution on how to clone a JavaScript object using vanilla JavaScript, you might end up with couple of conditional statements and a loop through each property.
 And if the object is nested- then God help you!

-But, the good news is you don't have to use vanilla JavaScript when you are coding for real world applications.
+But, the good news is you don't have to use vanilla JavaScript in such cases.
 There are various utility libraries available which makes writing such utility functions, a piece of cake.
 Lodash is one such toolkit available which helps us write clean and well performing JavaScript functions for manipulating JavaScript objects and collections.

 This post is targeting 5 very powerful Lodash functions that I use very often and you should start using it too.
 It will make your code base a lot cleaner and save you a ton of time.

-### 1. Generate random number
+### 1. Generate a random number:
 Often when working on projects, we come across use cases where we need to generate a random number.

-Example: shuffle in music app or shuffle in a poker game.
+Example: shuffle in a music app or shuffle in a poker game.

-Lodash has a very simple utility function to generate random number.
+Lodash has a very simple utility function to generate random numbers.

 {% highlight javascript %}